Skip to Content

 Common Types of Rocks You Can Find in Tennessee

-When it comes to finding obsidian in Tennessee, things are a bit difficult.
+Things are a bit difficult when it comes to finding obsidian in Tennessee.
 Obsidian artifacts were uncovered in Cheatham County, Benton County, and Humphreys County, among other places.

 However, studies have shown that the obsidian uncovered in Tennessee results from trade between ancient tribes from Nevada and other locations.
-If you want to search for obsidian, try out the areas mentioned above!
+If you want to search for obsidian, try the abovementioned areas!

 You can find golden jasper, or just regular jasper, in the quarries and area mines of Sullivan, Greene, or Hawking’s counties.